Production Drives, Backup Storage and Best Practices

 CalArts Standard Naming Convention

-CalArts has an official Standard Naming Convention for use when submitting to Film/Video showcases and festivals, which sets specific guidelines and syntax for file / folder names.
+CalArts has an official Standard Naming Convention which you can refer to when submitting to Film/Video showcases and festivals, which sets specific guidelines for file / folder names.

 This naming convention can also be used for keeping multiple versioned copies of your project folder.